petros-d/docs/README.md

 # Astronomer Cloud Documentation

-This repository contains all of the code and content that powers Astronomer Cloud [documentation](http://www.docs.astronomer.io).
-Documentation for other Astronomer product offerings is stored in the [`docs` repo](https://github.com/astronomer/docs).
+This repository contains all of the code and content that powers Astronomer Cloud and Enterprise [documentation](http://docs.astronomer.io).

 ## Suggest a Change